Corporate Governance and Shareholder Rights

 - National Association of Shareholder and Consumer Attorneys (NASCAT)

 A membership organization of approximately 100 law firms that practice class action and complex civil litigation.
 Through the aegis of NASCAT, the Firm continues to advocate against those who would seek to weaken shareholders' rights, including their right to obtain compensation through the legal system through partisan legislation or regulation.
-Labaton Sucharow Chairman Lawrence A. Sucharow and partner Ira A. Schochet have each served as President of this important organization.
+Labaton Sucharow founder Lawrence A. Sucharow has served as President of this important organization.

 - Labaton Sucharow is also a patron of the John L. Weinberg Center for Corporate Governance of the University of Delaware and is active in the task force of the Association of the Bar of the City of New York, which drafted recommendations on lawyers' roles in corporate governance.